InduGirish/Starbucks-offers/README.md

 ## Python Libraries

-Libraries used are listed in 'requirements.txt' file.
-Run the command 'pip install -r requirements.txt' in command line to install them.
+Libraries used are listed in 'requiremts.txt' file.
+Run the command 'pip install -r requiremts.txt' in command line to install them.

 ## Results